octo-shark/LandingPage/README.md

 Enterprise API available

-# How to setup the device
+# How to setup the pylon

 First, pair the Time Pylon with laptop over Bluetooth